... the Scrum Team is organizing its development effort, and are choosing team members, or are assessing how to grow the team skill set.

 Local learning can become local optimization, where a group of specialists develop practices and processes that optimize their work.
 Specialization, local practices and processes can all be sources of efficiency in an organization, but can also create problems at the group boundary.
-To attack these problems, an organization can define contracts about how to work with each other (e.g. service requests).
+To attack these problems, an organization can define “contracts” outlining how to work with each other (e.g. service requests).
 Such contracts might specify the nature of the work that an organization is willing to do along with expected durations for responses to requests.
 Anyone needing the group’s specialization would have to use these contracts.
 However, this can slow development of the product as a whole even though it increases the efficiency of the local department.
-Again there may be a need for additional coordination groups within the organization to manage these boundary contracts, to negotiate exceptions or ensure all parties understand what is required, to make sure the department meets their obligations of these contracts.
+Again there may be a need for additional coordination groups within the organization to manage these boundary contracts, to negotiate exceptions or ensure all parties understand what is required, to make sure each team meets its obligations to other teams, and to the customer, according to the obligations of these contracts.

-New products create a new world for their customers and because you cannot know in advance what this new world will be like you must focus on learning and experimentation as you develop your products.
-The team must find its new lessons in its experience with actual customer use of the product rather than in a plan they are following.
+New products — or new versions of existing products — each create a new world for their customers.
+Because you cannot know in advance what this new world will be like you must focus on learning and experimentation as the product evolves.
+The team must find lessons in its experience with actual customer use of each product increment rather than according to some pre-arranged plan.
 And the team must integrate these lessons across the product development process.
 Everyone recognizes the advantages of local flow, autonomy, and control that come from working as an individual within a step of the process or within a functional area.
 However, such a work structure moves everyone (except the person doing the last step) further from the end user and the broad insights that come from interactions at that boundary.
 This may result in sub-optimal local functions though with greater optimization across the entire product development process.